“Without love, our efforts to liberate ourselves and our world community from oppression and exploitation are doomed.”1bell hooks

 Trauma in the field

-Working on themes of power, privilege and oppression is difficult work, and will trigger traumas in all of us, whatever the degree.
+Working on themes of power, privilege and oppression is difficult work, and triggers trauma in all of us, whatever the degree.
 Often in this kind of work, love and kindness become marginalised, both towards one another and ourselves.
 In Processwork terms, when doing this work the themes of external and internal oppression will be present within the shared ‘field’ and felt by those engaging with it.

-As a person who is white, with many privileges and feeling like I still have so much to learn about social justice issues, I felt strongly impacted by a self-critical voice influencing my interactions with other participants and with what was happening between us.
+As a person who identifies as white, with many privileges, and feeling like I still have so much to learn about social justice issues, I felt strongly impacted by a self-critical voice influencing my interactions with other participants and what was happening between us.
 Following a Processwork understanding, this voice was not only internal, but also a manifestation of the wider dynamic of oppression within the field.
 This critical voice inhibited me from connecting with my feelings, which reduced my ability to relate to myself and others.

 No-one left behind

 The fear of ostracisation from the group often prohibits open and honest interaction.
-The tendency in a group to evaluate one another and project judgements onto individuals repeats the dynamics of a competitive society that isolates us from one another and sets us up for distrust and division.
-To project onto and scapegoat individuals can be shortsighted as this doesn’t take into account that we are in this together and that one person’s unconscious behaviour is symptomatic of a wider dynamic of which we are all a part.
+The tendency in a group to evaluate one another and project judgements onto individuals repeats the dynamics of a competitive culture that isolates us from one another and sets us up for distrust and division.
+To project onto and scapegoat individuals can be shortsighted as this doesn’t acknowledge how we are in this together and that one person’s unconscious behaviour is symptomatic of a wider dynamic of which we are all a part.

 When someone in a privileged position behaves unconsciously, a commonly repeating pattern is that the onus of awareness raising or compassion falls onto those who are most affected by structural oppressions.
-To counteract this pattern, it can help when others sharing the privileged position hold one another to account whilst remaining empathetic, aware that any one of us could be the one to behave or have behaved unconsciously at another moment.
-The question remains, however, of how we can facilitate deeper relationship to do this work across our differences and social positions.
+To counteract this pattern, it can help when others sharing the privileged position take responsibility to intervene and hold one another to account.
+At the same time, it feels important that those with the privileged positionality don’t leave one another behind, practicing empathy and awareness of the possibility that any one of us could be the one to behave or have behaved unconsciously at another moment.2 A question that follows is how we can facilitate deeper relationship to do this work across our differences and social positions.

 Building a container